General Management

 "A singer with such a charisma challenged her colleagues."
 (Dreh-Punkt-Kultur) Mezzo-soprano Marianne Beate Kielland is famous for her strong stage presence and musical integrity.
 Gramophone Magazine writes about her: "The mezzo-soprano is quite outstanding: strong, firm, sensitive in modulations, imaginative in her treatment of words, with a voice pure in quality, wide in range and unfalteringly true in intonation."

+Marianne Beate Kielland - mezzo-soprano is an outstanding Norwegian concert singer.
 She is educated from Norwegian Academy of Music, where she studied with Svein Bjørkøy.
 She has also studied with Oren Brown and Barbara Bonney.

 For streaming services, I strongly advise to listen to high-res streaming services and not Spotify, if you want to hear the quality of the recording.